Balancing the UCAT and Hobbies

 What sort of hobbies should I engage in?

 For some, physical exercise helps to clear the mind and improves cognition.
 Competitive sports such as rugby, basketball or even rowing are great stress relievers and help to keep you focused.
-However, you don’t have to join a club or new sport to feel the benefits.
+However, you don’t have to join a club or start a new sport to feel the benefits.
 A fifteen-minute run in the proximity of your house, or even sprinting up and down the stairs can help to boost your mood.

-Your hobby doesn’t need to include exercise, so long as it is something you are passionate about and will help to recharge your batteries, while leaving you refreshed for your next slot of study.
-Reading a book, or listening to music, can help you to temporarily switch-off from the high-pressured mindset, as well as provide you with a well-deserved break.
+Your hobby doesn’t need to include exercise, so long as it is something you are passionate about and will help to recharge your batteries, while leaving you refreshed for your next slot of UCAT study.
+Reading a book, or listening to music, can help you to temporarily switch-off from the high-pressured UCAT mindset, as well as provide you with a well-deserved break.
 Painting a picture can be extremely therapeutic and help you to relax your mind.

 Dancing had helped me before my UCAT to become more rejuvenated, which led to me obtaining entry in university to study Medicine.

 At this vital stage, UCAT preparation will be extensive, and free time may seem short in supply.
 Yet, organisation is key to ensure you get the best out of the week study-wise, while finding time for yourself.
 Every week, draw out a timetable, allocating revision slots for school, as well as UCAT study.
-This will help you to identify free time, so you can enjoy your hobby guilt-free.
+This will help you to identify free time, so you can enjoy your hobbies guilt-free.

 Written by Dervla who achieved 98th percentile and is currently studying medicine.